Arizona Debt Relief

 Credit Card Debt

-The average credit card debt in Arizona is above $5,000, and that amount can grow depending on interest rates.
-Getting out of credit card debt isn’t easy if you only make the required minimum monthly payments since they only cover the interest fees and don’t reduce much of the principal amount owed.
+The average credit card debt in Arizona is above $5,000, and that amount can grow depending on interest rates, which have been trending higher since the beginning of 2022.
+Getting out of credit card debt isn’t easy if you pay the minimum each month since the typical minimum payment only covers the interest and fees accumulated during that period.
+These payments also include 1% of the average principal balance carried on the card throughout the month.

-To avoid this cycle of debt, TurboDebt debt counselors will advise you on the best debt relief options.
+To avoid this cycle of debt, TurboDebt’s debt counselors can advise you as to the best debt relief options available.
 They can negotiate with your lenders to reduce your total credit card debt to get you back on your way to a positive credit score.

 Arizona is a community property state, meaning that debts and assets accumulated during marriage are divided equally between spouses.
 What’s more, the divorce process is quite expensive, with average fees topping $10,000 in the Grand Canyon State.
 You might end up with a debt that you can’t account for after divorce.